osism/documentation/source/configuration/environments/generic/networking.rst

 Network Interface Card Offloading
 =================================

-If vxlan or geneve tunnel's for overlay networks enabled.
-For performance issues it will be need to enable hardware offloading.
+This section only applies if vxlan or geneve tunnels are enabled for overlay networks.
+To avoid performance issues, you can enable hardware offloading.

 This can verify with ethtool and the following paramameter: